LED lighting control

 Lighting control - two key elements

-LED Controllers are devices responsible for directly managing LED strips.
-They can adjust brightness, colour temperature, and colours depending on the type of strip.
-They are the ones that interpret signals from the remote or touch panel and translate them into the actions of the diodes.
+LED controllers are devices responsible for direct management of LED strips.
+They can adjust brightness, colour temperature and colours depending on the strip type.
+They are the ones that interpret signals from a remote control or touch panel and translate them into diode operation.

-LED Amplifiers play a supporting role.
-They do not control the light themselves but replicate the control signal (e.g., PWM) and provide additional power to subsequent sections of strips.
-This allows for building long installations and maintaining full synchronisation between different sections.
+LED amplifiers perform a supporting role.
+They do not control the light themselves, but replicate the control signal (e.g. PWM) and provide additional power to subsequent strip sections.
+This makes it possible to build long installations and maintain full synchronisation between different sections.

 What modes do LED controllers support?

-The classification of LED controllers is closely linked to the type of strips they are meant to control.
+The classification of LED controllers is closely linked to the type of LED strips they are designed to operate.
 We distinguish several basic modes:

-• Single Colour - controllers for single-colour strips, e.g., white or red.
-They allow simple brightness adjustment and on/off switching.
+Single Color - controllers for single-colour strips, e.g. white or red.
+They enable simple brightness adjustment and on/off switching.

-• CCT (Correlated Colour Temperature) - controllers for dual white strips, where the colour temperature can be adjusted from warm to cool white.
+CCT (Correlated Color Temperature) - controllers for dual white strips, where the colour temperature can be adjusted from warm white to cool white.

-• RGB - controllers for coloured strips, enabling the mixing of red, green, and blue colours.
+RGB - controllers for colour strips, allowing mixing of red, green and blue colours.

-• RGBW - an extended version of RGB with an additional white channel, providing pure white light alongside coloured light.
+RGBW - an extended RGB version with an additional white channel, providing pure white light alongside coloured light.

-• RGB+CCT - the most advanced controllers, combining RGB colour control with the adjustment of white light temperature.
+RGB+CCT - the most advanced controllers, combining RGB colour control with white light temperature adjustment.

-The more sophisticated the controller, the more possibilities it offers in terms of creating lighting effects.
+The more advanced the controller, the greater the possibilities for creating lighting effects.

 How does mode control work?